The Paul Scherrer Institute in brief

 PSI provides access to their large research facilities via a User Service

 to researchers from universities, other research centres and industry.
 Since the demand for access normally far exceeds the time available, a committee comprising experts from a number of different countries selects the best applications.
-In 2011, more than 2300 external researchers carried out measurements at the approximately 40 measuring stations of these large-scale research facilities.
+Every year, PSI registers more than 5000 visits of scientists from around the world, performing their experiments at approximately 40 measuring stations.

 In addition to its research activities, the Institute operates Switzerland's sole facility for the treatment of specific malignant tumours using protons